 access to our ethics hotline.

-Our business is managed under the direction of our Board of Directors (Board).
-The members of our Board are elected by our unitholders, and our Board is led by its Chairman, Bill Greehey.
-Consistent with best practices, our Board is composed of 80% independent directors and brings a diverse set of perspectives, expertise and experience to overseeing our business.
-The Chairman and our CEO are the only non-independent members of our 10-member Board.
-Our Board has appointed Dan J. Hill as its independent presiding director to serve as a point of contact for unitholders wishing to communicate with the Board, to lead executive sessions of the non-management directors and to ensure independent oversight.
+NuStar’s business is managed under the direction of our Board of Directors (Board), and our Board is led by its Chairman, Brad Barron.
+The directors are elected by our unitholders.
+Consistent with best practices, 90% of our directors are independent.
+Our directors bring a diverse set of perspectives, expertise and experience to overseeing our business.
+The Chairman is the only non-independent member of the Board.
+The Board has appointed Dan J. Hill as its independent presiding director to ensure independent oversight, to lead executive sessions of the non-management directors and to serve as a point of contact for unitholders wishing to communicate with the Board.

-Our Board has adopted Corporate Governance Guidelines which establish general principles for key governance matters, including evaluating director independence.
+Our Board has adopted Corporate Governance Guidelines to establish general principles for key governance matters, including evaluating director independence.
 Our Board also has standing Audit, Compensation and Nominating/Governance and Conflicts Committees, which support the Board’s oversight responsibilities.
-The Audit, Compensation and Nominating/Governance and Conflicts Committees of the Board are each composed entirely of directors who meet the independence requirements of the New York Stock Exchange (NYSE) listing standards.
+The Audit, Compensation and Nominating/Governance & Conflicts Committees are composed entirely of directors who meet the independence requirements of the New York Stock Exchange (NYSE) listing standards.
 Each member of the Audit Committee also meets the additional independence standards for Audit Committee members set forth in the regulations of the Securities and Exchange Commission (SEC) and meets applicable financial literacy standards.

 Contact Our Board of Directors

 To communicate with our Board, our non-management directors or our independent, presiding director, you may send a written communication addressed to “Board of Directors,” “Non-Management Directors” or “Presiding Director” in care of our Corporate Secretary at firstname.lastname@example.org or 19003 IH-10 West, San Antonio, Texas 78257.